pravega/pravega-operator/doc/tier2.md

           credentials: ecs-credentials
     ```

-#### (Optional) ECS TLS Support
+#### (Optional) ECS HTTPS/TLS Support on Kubernetes
-In case the ECS is secured using self-signed TLS/SSL certificate, Pravega must trust the certificate in order to establish secured connection with it.
+Pravega connects ECS endpoint through OpenJDK based HTTP or HTTPS, so by default Pravega as an HTTPS client is configured to verify ECS server certificate.

-This is done by adding the ECS certificate into the Java Truststore used by Pravega.
+The ECS server certificate, or its signing CA's certificate, must present in OpenJDK's Truststore, for Pravega to establish HTTPS/TLS connection with ECS endpoint.

-(No action is needed if the ECS's certificate is signed by public CA, as in the case of ECS test drive.)
+Refer to the steps below to add ECS server certificate or CA's certificate into OpenJDK's Truststore:

-1. Retrieve the TLS certificate of the ECS server, e.g. "ecs-certificate.pem".
+1. Retrieve CA certificate or the server certificate as file, e.g. "ecs-certificate.pem".

-2. Load the certificate into secret:
+2. Load the certificate into Kubernetes secret:
     ```
     kubectl create secret generic ecs-cert --from-file ./ecs-certificate.pem
     ```